lostfictions/peerio-icebear/docs/md/API.md

 This is the place where Icebear can get various state information about client and client can provide such information.
+Also works as container for high level properties we couldn't find better place for.

 ### isFocused